redis/redis-py/README.rst

     None

-If your application is not interested in the (sometimes noisy) subscribe/unsubscribe messages, you can pass `ignore_subscribe_messages=True` to redis.pubsub().
-This will cause all subscribe/unsubscribe messages to be read, but they won't bubble up to your application:
+If your application is not interested in the (sometimes noisy) subscribe/unsubscribe confirmation messages, you can ignore them by passing `ignore_subscribe_messages=True` to `r.pubsub()`.
+This will cause all subscribe/unsubscribe messages to be read, but they won't bubble up to your application.

 .. code-block:: pycon